 During the year students are provided with opportunities to identify ways they can support others in the community.
-They have the opportunity to support voluntary activities from the time they start school through to Year 6, such as Meals on Wheels, Caritas K's and Mission Madness fundraising activities.
+They have the opportunity to support voluntary activities from the time they start school through to Year 6, such as Meals on Wheels, Earthcare, FIRE Carrier program, Leadership Project Compassion, Caritas K's and Mission Madness fundraising activities.